 Minimum Wage in Canada by Provinces

 Ontario is the most populous and major province of Canada.
-The minimum wage rate here is $14.25 per hour which will increase on October 1, 2021.
+The minimum wage rate here is $14.25 per hour which increased on October 1, 2021.

 Like many other provinces, Ontario also has different minimum wages for certain types of workers.
 If a student under the age of 18 works 28 hours per week or less than that, he/she is entitled to have $13.40 for an hour.